redhat-developer/vscode-rsp-ui/README.md

    * `Run on Server` - By selecting an application (e.g war file) directly from the explorer context view, the application will be deployed and the server started.
    * `Debug on Server` - By selecting an application (e.g war file) directly from the explorer context view, the application will be deployed and the server started in Debug mode.

-### Supported Servers
-   * This extension has no built-in support for any specific server type
-   * Support for individual server types is contributed by other extensions catering to their specific server type.

 ## Extension Settings

    This extension contributes the following settings: